amnshrestha/openFace-mac-installation-wiki/Unix-Installation.md

 This code has been tested on Ubuntu 14.04.1 with GCC, and on 15.10 with Clang 3.7.1.

+You can also run the `install.sh` script for installing on Ubuntu 16.04 (it combines the following steps into one script)

 ## Dependency installation

 This requires cmake, OpenCV 3.1.0 (or newer), tbb and boost.